Wills: An Overview

-Wills are legal documents, usually part of estate planning, that declare how to distribute a person’s property will be distributed after his or her death.
-They can also contain other provisions, including the appointment of a guardian for the will maker's minor children if there is no surviving parent.
-The person who makes the will is referred to as the testator, and they will have to follow legal requirements as determined by each state’s laws.
+Wills are legal documents, usually part of estate planning, that declare how to distribute a person’s property after their death.
+Wills can also contain other provisions, including the appointment of a guardian for minor children if there is no surviving parent.
+The person who makes the will is referred to as the testator.
+As the testator, you will have to follow your state’s laws in creating your will.

-While each state has its own laws regarding the validity of a will, the variations for the most part are small.
-Some common legal requirements of a last will include the following:
+While each state has its own laws regarding the validity of a will, the variations, for the most part, are usually small.
+Some common legal requirements of a last will include the following.

-The testator must declare that the document is his or her last will and testament.
-In wills that are written, a provision to this effect is usually included.
-However, some states also require the testator to verbally state as such in front of a witness.
+As the testator, you’ll need to declare that the document is your last will and testament.
+A provision to this effect is usually included in written wills.
+However, some states also require the testator to verbally make this declaration in front of a witness.

 The majority of states require a will to be in writing.
-A few states do permit oral wills, but these are usually only permitted in specific circumstances, such as a person in “imminent peril of death.”
+A few states permit oral wills, but these are usually only permitted in specific circumstances, such as a person in “imminent peril of death.”

-Most states require that the signing of the will be witnessed by at least two individuals, and most require that witnesses be at least 18 years old.
+Most states require at least two witnesses at the signing of the will, and most require that witnesses be at least 18 years old.
 Some states require the witnesses to be disinterested, meaning that they do not stand to benefit from the will.
-Many witnesses submit affidavits stating they will not benefit from the will at the time of signing, in case they must testify in court at a later date to testify about their signatures and the testator's capacity, many witnesses submit an affidavit to this effect at the time the will is signed.
+Many witnesses submit affidavits stating they will not benefit from the will at the time of signing, in case they must testify in court at a later date.

-Testators may wish to review their wills at different points in their lives to ensure that the document properly communicates their wishes.
-For example, a testator may wish to add or remove heirs in the event of a later marriage or birth of a child.
-Or the testator may want to name a new executor in the event of the executor’s death.
-There are a few ways that this can be accomplished.
+It’s often a good idea to review your will at different points in your life to ensure that the document properly communicates your wishes, especially after major life changes.
+For example, you may want to add or remove heirs in the event of a later marriage or birth of a child.
+Or you might need to name a new executor in the event of the executor’s death.
+There are a few ways to review and make changes to your will.

 Enter your location below to get connected with a qualified Wills attorney today.